Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 IP assets can also be insured, and their valuation is necessary to determine appropriate insurance coverage to protect against potential losses due to infringement, theft, or other risks.

-Investors or third-party valuators use five main methods for IP valuation:
+Investors or third-party valuators use five main methods when valuing intellectual property:

 Each method is distinct and chosen based on the investment strategy, IP type, and development stage of the company.